 - The vast majority of respondents (91%) who have had their identity verified by submitting a photo of an identity document would like to use this method again.
 Biometrics are also emerging as the preferred option for digital consumers with 8 in 10 consumers saying they find biometrics such as a facial biometric both convenient and secure.
 These positive experiences are catalyzing a wider shift among all consumers, with 70% reporting they would be open to using biometrics to authenticate themselves instead of a password.

-If you would like to understand more about the shift in global consumers’ expectations around digital verification and how brands can best meet them without compromising on security download the full report here.
+Understand more about the shift in global consumers’ expectations around digital verification and how brands can best meet them without compromising on security.

 *About the research